CFS After School

 About

-• Schedule: Meets twice a week after school for one hour, typically from October to March
+• Schedule: Chess clubs meet twice a week after school for one hour, typically from October to March, for a total of about two hours each week.

 • Price: Kids who join the program can play in chess tournaments for free, and in many cases there is no cost for families to participate.